laravel/docs/precognition.md

 </div>
 ```

-You can determine if the form has any errors with the form's `hasErrors` property.
+You can determine if the form has _any_ errors with the form's `hasErrors` property:

 ```html
 <div v-if="form.hasErrors">